 Upskilling staff across the social care and criminal justice sectors

 Education and training | <50 employees + 53 consultants | York

 Taye Training delivers training to front-line staff in the social care and criminal justice areas endeavours to recruit facilitators who ‘reflect the diversity of the communities we work with.’
 Evidence showed that 10% of the 53 participants trained to date were from the LGBTQI community, 23% were from a BAME background, 12 delegates were neurodivergent and 20 were disabled.
 The Director herself was once homeless.

 Enhancing social mobility through apprenticeships

 Hospitality | 39,000 employees | Bury St Edmunds

 Greene King’s apprenticeship programme is designed to make career opportunities accessible to all employees, with a focus on ‘hard-to-reach’ individuals and communities.
 27% of employees who have achieved their apprenticeship live in the most deprived areas.
-The company is also committed to recruiting and training 100 ex-offenders, 1000 staff with a Black, Asian or minority ethnic background and delivering 35 apprenticeships within a prison.
+The company is also committed to recruiting and training 300 prison leavers, supporting a further 100 people with special educational needs and piloting an apprenticeship for prison leavers.

 IBM UK Ltd

 Technology | 1000+ employees | London